Arab states see a month of Yemen strikes, maybe longer, official says

 The Gulf diplomatic official said the coalition would not accept that the Houthi "coup" had succeeded, and wanted Yemenis to push for a resumption of the U.N.-backed process.

-He said it could take five or six months for the campaign's aims to be realized, but there was room for everyone, including Houthis, in that process of forging a new constitution.
+He said it could take five or six months for the campaign's aims to be realised, but there was room for everyone, including Houthis, in that process of forging a new constitution.

 The official said Houthi forces were being trained and supported on the ground by about 5,000 experts from Iran and its regional allies, the Hezbollah group in Lebanon and Iraqi Shi'ite militias.